 The Supervisory Board of MLP SE has set up committees in order to improve the effectiveness of its work.

-The Personnel Committee prepares the resolutions on HR issues concerning Executive Board members with the company.
-The Audit Committee is responsible for auditing the accounting processes, risk management issues and the auditing system itself, as well as ensuring the independence of the auditors, The same applies when selecting the auditor, awarding the audit contract to the auditor, as well as determining the focal points of the audits and agreements on fees.
-The Committee also discusses the annual financial statements, the consolidated financial statements and the joint management reports of MLP SE and the MLP Group and submits a recommendation for resolution to the Supervisory Board.
-The Supervisory Board has also formed a Nomination Committee, composed exclusively of shareholder representatives, that proposes suitable Supervisory Board candidates for recommendation to the Annual General Meeting and addresses the requirements that these candidates must meet.
-The members of the Personnel Committee are Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman of the Personnel Committee), Matthias Lautenschläger and Ms. Monika Stumpf.
-The Audit Committee comprises Dr. Claus-Michael Dill (Chairman of the Audit Committee), Matthias Lautenschläger, Dr. Peter Lütke-Bornefeld and Alexander Beer.
-The Nomination Committee comprises Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman of the Nomination Committee), Matthias Lautenschläger and Dr. Claus-Michael Dill.
+To this end, the Supervisory Board had established a Personnel Committee, an Audit Committee and a Nomination Committee by November 9, 2022.
+The previous Personnel Committee prepared the resolutions on HR issues concerning Executive Board members with the company.
+The previous Audit Committee was responsible for auditing accounting processes, risk management issues and the auditing system itself, as well as ensuring the independence of the auditors.
+The same applies when selecting the auditor, awarding the audit contract to the auditor, as well as determining the focal points of the audits and agreements on fees.
+The Committee also discussed the annual financial statements, the consolidated financial statements and the joint management report of MLP SE and the MLP Group and submitted a recommendation for resolution to the Supervisory Board.
+The Supervisory Board also formed a Nomination Committee, composed exclusively of shareholder representatives, that proposes suitable Supervisory Board candidates for recommendation to the Annual General Meeting and addresses the requirements that these candidates must meet.
+The members of the previous Personnel Committee were: Ms. Sarah Rössler (since August 8, 2022), Ms. Tina Müller (up to June 2, 2022), Dr. Peter Lütke-Bornefeld (Chairman of the Personnel Committee), Mr. Matthias Lautenschläger and Ms. Monika Stumpf.
+The members of the Audit Committee were: Dr. Claus-Michael Dill (Chairman of the Audit Committee), Mr. Matthias Lautenschläger, Dr. Peter Lütke-Bornefeld, Mr. Alexander Beer and Ms. Sarah Rössler (since June 2, 2022).
+The members of the Nomination Committee were: Ms. Sarah Rössler (as of August 8, 2022), Ms. Tina Müller (up to June 2, 2022), Dr. Peter Lütke-Bornefeld (Chairman of the Nomination Committee), Mr. Matthias Lautenschläger and Dr. Claus-Michael Dill.